ruchisahota/gaia/doc/documentation.md

 | -               | -:                              |
 | Allowed Value   | `Accept, Reject, NotApplicable` |
 | Default         | `"NotApplicable"`               |

+#### `observedDropReason (string)`

+This field is only set if 'observedAction' is set to 'Reject' and specifies the reason for the rejection.

 #### `observedEncrypted (boolean)`